bobyeong2/bobyeong2/README.md

-### 👋 Hi there  I'm a (Junior) back-end developer using Python.
+### 👋 Hi there  I'm a (Junior) developer using Python.
 To become a senior back-end developer in the long run, I will upload my learning content to GitHub.</br>

 Currently, my knowledge is mainly uploaded about Python-Web Framework,</br>
 but in the future, I want to learn important content from developers such as DataBase, </br>
-API design, TDD, CI/CD, and record my growth as a developer.
+API design, TDD, CI/CD,Web Server and record my growth as a developer.

 <h3>📚 Education </h3>